 Is Social Security going broke…probably not and you can thank a Baby Boomer

-There is a lot of conversation in the news lately about Social Security going broke as the Baby Boomers head towards retirement, but, the startlingly reality is that is not.
+There is a lot of conversation in the news lately about Social Security becoming insolvent as the Baby Boomers head towards retirement.

-The logic of Social Security going broke make sense.
-There is a disproportionate amount of people heading towards retirement, who will be accessing the benefits provided by Social Security while having far fewer people funding the same benefits too.
+The logic make sense, there is a disproportionate amount of people heading towards retirement, who will be accessing the benefits provided by Social Security while having far fewer people funding the same benefits too.

 To complicate matters even further, the trust fund that was created at the onset of Social Security has been depleted over the years by politicians who decided to fund their own pet projects with the money that was deposited in it, instead of letting that money grow.